-1.7 This is the Submission draft (Regulation 16) of the Boxford Neighbourhood Plan, prepared for 'pre-submission consultation'.
-Consultation on the Pre-Submission (Regulation 14) version of the plan took place between 8th July and 13th September, local residents, businesses and statutory agencies had the opportunity to comment on the draft Plan.
-All comments have been collated and considered.
-The Plan has been amended for submission to Babergh District Council and was formally agreed for submission by the Parish Council on 25^{th} January 2022.
+1.7 Consultation on the Pre-Submission (Regulation 14) version of the plan took place between 8th July and 13th September 2021, local residents, businesses and statutory agencies had the opportunity to comment on the draft Plan.
+All comments were collated and considered.
+The Plan was amended for submission to Babergh District Council and was formally agreed for submission by the Parish Council on 25th January 2022.